 This Thai chicken soup is slightly spicy, light and creamy, and packed with tender chicken, bok choy, rice noodles, and the flavors of curry and coconut.
-On top of all that, it'll be on the table in about 30 minutes.
+It's homey, comforting and so delicious, and will be on the table in about 30 minutes.

-Every time I make this Thai Chicken Soup I wonder why I don't make it more often.
-It's both creamy and light, packed with the flavors of red curry and Thai spices, and so fast and easy it only takes about 30 minutes, start to finish.
+Every time I make this soup I wonder why I don't make it more often.
+It's both creamy and light, and packed with so many of my favorite flavors like red curry and Thai spices.
+And, most importantly these days, it's only takes about 30 minutes to prepare, start to finish.

-One of the reasons this soup comes together so quickly is because it calls for pre-cooked chicken.
+As with this recipe for 30-minute rotisserie chicken soup, one of the reasons this soup comes together so quickly is because it starts with pre-cooked chicken.

 If you're the type of person who plans meals a few days in advance, plan to make some extra chicken one night just so you'll have leftovers for this soup.
 Or, simply pick up a rotisserie chicken at your local market and be done with it.

-This soup gets its creaminess from coconut milk, a pantry staple at my house because of all the many things you can do with it.
+This soup gets its creaminess from coconut milk, a pantry staple at my house because of recipes I make on the regular like this soup, coconut chickpea curry, chicken adobo with coconut milk, and crispy coconut lime chicken.

-Coconut cream is thicker and more concentrated than coconut milk, so if you use it in this soup, thin it out with some water.
+You can also use coconut cream in this soup.
+But, because it's thicker and more concentrated than coconut milk, thin it out with some water.
 I find that ⅔ coconut cream and ⅓ water is just about right.

 Whatever brand of coconut milk you choose, stay away from powdered or sweetened varieties.
 Both have their uses, but this soup isn't one of them.
 I usually use full-fat coconut milk to maximize all that creamy goodness, but you could use a reduced fat variety if you prefer.